 - Keep it short the first few times out.
 Don’t expect your kids to enjoy a full day of fishing unless you’ve got other activities planned at the fishing site as well.

-Fish Facts Files– good site for learning about different kinds of saltwater fish
+- Fish Facts Files– a good site for learning about different kinds of saltwater fish.

-Share your thoughts — do you take your kids fishing?
+Last but not least, share your thoughts: do you take your kids fishing?
 Did your grandfather or dad or other family member take you as a kid?
 What were your favorite memories?

 Get more on Creating Self-Reliant kids here: